Jedack-TOP/odin-recipes/README.md

 Initial Thoughts:
 This will be a simple recipes website.
-It should increase familiarity with both HTML and Git commands.
+It should increase familiarity with both HTML, CSS and Git commands.